 As a side note, if you are migrating a 32-bit machine (i.e. Windows Server 2008 x86, or Windows Server 2008 R2 x86), there is currently NO support for the VM agent, which subsequently prevents the use of any extension (and hence Azure Backup).

 At the time of this writing, the Windows Azure VM agent is Version 2.7.41491.872.
 The VM Agent can be installed by double-clicking the windows installer file.
 For an automated or unattended installation of the VM agent, open a command prompt as an Administrator and run the following command:

 msiexec.exe /i WindowsAzureVmAgent.2.7.41491.872_180220-1153.fre.msi /quiet

-To detect if Windows Azure VM agent is installed successfully, when you logon into a Windows Azure VM, open Task Manager > click the Details Tab, and look for a process name WindowsAzureGuestAgent.exe.
+To detect if the Windows Azure VM agent is installed successfully when you log on into a Windows Azure VM, open Task Manager > click the Details Tab, and look for a process name WindowsAzureGuestAgent.exe.
 The presence of this process indicates that the VM agent is installed.

 After I installed the Windows Azure VM agent, I triggered the backup again and now the job is completed successfully!

-Then make sure to join me next week at CDC Germany in Hanau where I will cover in details the benefits of using Azure Backup to protect on-premises workloads.
-I Also have a surprise in store for you, thanks to Altaro Software!
+Then make sure to join me next week at CDC Germany in Hanau where I will cover in detail the benefits of using Azure Backup to protect on-premises workloads.
+I also have a surprise in store for you, thanks to Altaro Software!
 I’ll tell you more about how you can WIN during my talk!

 There are still a few seats left for the conference, please make sure to register now #CDCGermany2018.